African Drumming Performances

 African Beat presents a well-structured, informative and highly interactive performance called “Salaka”, which means “Sharing” in Ghana.
 Students are immersed in the rich culture and rhythms of Africa, in an entertaining and educational way.
 Best of all – it’s hands-on!

-Salaka is performed by Tuza Afutu, a Master Drummer from Ghana.
+The Salaka school incursion is performed by Tuza Afutu, a Master Drummer from Ghana.
 He has over 15 years of experience performing at thousands of schools across Australia.
 Tuza is also accompanied by an African dancer.
 Tuza is a favourite among students, who love his colourful, traditional African clothing, his unrivalled talent, humour and exuberant energy.

 Bringing literally hundreds of drums to your school, every student will learn and play an authentic African rhythm.
 Salaka will transform your students into a dynamic percussion ensemble.
 The students will learn a traditional African song to accompany the drumming rhythm and experience African dancing.
 Students will be transported to the tribal villages of Africa.